omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] Debug cancel interval
+ - [✓] kaydo: Do not forget to correct the for loop in do_cancel.
- - [] Prevent Barend from overwriting the excel files.
+ - [?]
+Prevent Barend from overwriting the excel files.
  - [] Fix RecognizeEnd.
  - [] In Fourier cancel only the most common frequencies (need to determine a cutoff in the fourier for that).